-Screening for COVID-19.
 Our team members are acutely aware they could unintentionally bring the virus into Promontory, which is why our team is constantly monitoring for symptoms of the virus.
-If an employee is showing any signs of the coronavirus or has been in contact with someone suspected of having the coronavirus, they are required to stay home until they’ve been tested and cleared by a doctor to return to work.
+If an employee is showing any signs of the coronavirus or has been in contact with someone suspected of having the coronavirus, they are required to stay home until they’ve been tested and cleared to return to work.

-Face Masks.
-Our team members are now required to wear face masks while at work.
+Our team members are required to wear face coverings (ie:face masks/N95/face shields, etc.) while at work.
 This helps to prevent the transfer of respiratory droplets and significantly reduces the potential spread of the virus.
-We are also strongly encouraging our team to wear masks outside of work to help protect our patients.
 If patients leave their room or have to go to an appointment outside of Promontory, we are requiring they wear a face mask to help keep their peers safe.

-Enhanced Cleaning.
 As a healthcare facility, we have always had rigorous cleaning practices.
 However, we are doubling down on our efforts to protect our patients against the virus.
 We’ve ensured every cleaning product we use meets EPA guidelines for killing the coronavirus.
-All of our team members have recently gone through training on how to use our cleaning supplies and been tested to ensure they are using the products to effectively eliminate germs.
-Finally, we have increased our cleaning frequency and are continuously cleaning our facility throughout the day.
+We have increased our cleaning frequency and are continuously cleaning our facility throughout the day.

 Technology is making it easier than ever before to help families stay in touch.
 While some of our patients know how to FaceTime, we are happy to help families and patients who could use some extra help coordinate video calls.
 Our nurses will help you arrange a time for a call and be with the patient to help them use the phone or computer, so the call goes smoothly.